LachlanDev/Discord-BOT-Dashboard/README.md

 </p>

 # About
-Discord BOT Dashboard is made to make **Discord BOT Development** easy, designed to create applications without having to write a single line of code while using a user friendly Web-Dashboard!
+Discord BOT Dashboard is made to make **Discord BOT Development** easy, designed to create applications without having to write a single line of code while using a user freindly Web-Dashboard!

 # Dashboard Preview
 <img src="https://i.imgur.com/mcF1WMj.png">